dennisreimann/gulp-mvb/README.md

 The article object has the following properties, which can be used in the template and permalink function:

 - `id`: In case this is not set via front matter, it will be inferred from the articles file name (second part after date)
-- `date`: In case this is not set via front matter, it will be inferred from the articles file name
+- `date`: In case this is not set via front matter, it will be inferred from the articles file name (optional `YYYY-MM-DD-` part)
 - `permalink`: Gets generated via the permalink function
 - `content`: The rendered content (HTML)
 - `fileName`: You might want to use this in the permalink callback function